Lawyer consulting to client before sign business contract in the office

 • Overstaying the term of a visa

-There are many different situations that can place you in deportation proceedings.
-The Immigration and Nationality Act (INA) divides deportation into two separate categories:
+There are many different situations that can place you in removal proceedings.
+Under the Immigration and Nationality Act (INA) removal proceedings are classified into two different categories, depending on your status:

 One way to respond to deportation is to obtain a waiver.
 If you are facing removal or immigration authorities have indicated that you will be barred from entering the U.S., we will help you to obtain the appropriate waiver:

-• Inadmissibility Waivers – we can ask the court to allow you entry despite the existence of inadmissibility factors.
+• Inadmissibility Waivers (212) – We can petition the court or USCIS to waive specific grounds to allow you entry or to adjust your status

 A criminal conviction may result in the loss of your green card or temporary work visa.
 If you are applying for permanent resident status, your criminal record could make you ineligible.
 At the Law Office of Cheryl R. David, our goal is to make sure that your immigration interests are protected to the greatest extent possible while your criminal defense lawyer works to minimize your exposure to punishment.
 Moreover, we explain the risks of applying for a green card or visa if you already have a criminal conviction.